 Passive income (after tax!) – expenses = savings or (burn rate)

-If you want a manically detailed retirement calculator to help you, check out this beauty of a Google Sheet here.
-To get access to a version of the calculator you can edit yourself, drop me a line at: email@example.com
+If you want a manically detailed retirement calculator to help you assess where you stand on this today, check out this beauty of a Google Sheet here.
+To get access to a version of the calculator you can edit yourself, drop me a line at: firstname.lastname@example.org

 If your after tax passive income exceeds your expenses, congratulations, you’ve made it to your Ramen Retirement.
-Time to crack open an ice cold Sapporo … or Carlsberg … or maybe a Pabst for the millennials in the house.
+Time to crack open an ice cold Pabst.

 But before you celebrate, let’s dig a little deeper.
 The devil’s in the details.
 How do you define passive income?
 And what do you include in your expenses?